Table of Contents

 - Ensure that product listings include high-resolution images and informative descriptions

-- Clearly display the Amazon seller central phone number or other contact information, like emails.
-This makes it easy for buyers to contact seller support at any time.
+- Display the Seller Central phone number or other contact information, like emails.
+It makes it easy for buyers to contact seller support at any time.

 - Provide customers with polite service while answering their questions

 - Perfect Order Percentage – How frequently you deliver the order with 100% accuracy.

 - Order Defect Rate – The number of orders with a defect divided by the total number of orders.

 - Pre-Fulfilment Cancellation Rate – How frequently you run out of inventory.

 - Late Shipment Rate – How frequently you ship orders late.

 - Refund Rate – How frequently you make refunds.